patins/bone/README.md

 7. run the thumbnail migrations `python manage.py makemigrations thumbnail`
 8. setup the db `python manage.py migrate`
 9. run it!! `python manage.py runserver`

+## workflow
+1. branch from master (`git checkout master; git checkout -b my-feature`) the branch name should be related to the feature you're working on
+2. work on your feature and add appropriate tests
+3. commit and push (`git push -u origin my-feature`)
+4. create a pull request to master
+5. let travis tests pass
+6. wait for thumbs up
+7. deployed maybe some day